horseshoe7/SwiftUI-MVVM-C/README.md

 ## Usage

+I recommend downloading the code, and running the app to see generally the functionality that has been made possible with these Coordinator patterns.

-See the demo Application Code, starting at NavigationCoordinationSandboxApp.
+Then see the demo Application Code, starting at NavigationCoordinationSandboxApp.

 - You can see we provide an initial route in the appCoordinator that is used to build the initial view.

 - We provide this as the environment to a CoordinatorStack (which is a NavigationStack with a Coordinator that manages its NavigationPath).

 The app is a MVVM-C architecture.
 You can see that the Coordinator is essentially delegating view creation to the Routes you define.  (see `DemoRoutes.swift`)

-- In our case, we are faking an app that can view a user profile (and that flow is managed by a Coordinator), have an additional screen for "Settings".
+- In our case, we are faking an app that can view a user profile (and that flow is managed by a Coordinator), have an additional screen for "Settings" and a modal screen flow for authentication.
 These are all just to show how this app is architected.

 - You can see that when a view is built, a ViewModel is created, and supplied to its view.
 In the ViewModel, we define "Exits".
 The idea is that a View does not want to know anything else about the app's architecture; it exits to accomplish tasks on that view, and when it's finished, it "exits".
 (Depending on how it exits, with or without a payload.)

 - Because Coordinator types are classes, you can create subclasses that store values throughout your flow.
 So one screen can finish with a value, store it, then move to another screen, etc. then at some point finish.

+- You can see in the makeView methods, that we add the 'coordinatedView' modifier to indicate what the 'defaultExit' will be, in the event the user initiates 'going back', such as back buttons or swipes.
+You may need to pass state or do some cleanup in these scenarios.

 ### Passing Data between screen flows